alexisgrau/ftp-remote-edit-vscode/README.md

 - [x] Edit your remote single files without donwloading them all
 - [x] Automatic upload when saving files

+## Warning

+Plugin under development.
+Please use with caution on non-production servers.
+I cannot be held responsible for any data loss on your SFTP servers.

 ## Install Extension

 Download the [latest version](https://github.com/alexisgrau/ftp-remote-edit-vscode/releases/latest/download/ftp-remote-edit-vscode.vsix).